lildude/HB-Cumulus/README.txt

 FUNCTIONALITY
 -------------

-I’ve implemented all the functionality offered by WP-Cumulus 1.17 and a bit more.
+I've implemented all the functionality offered by WP-Cumulus 1.17 and a bit more.

 Functionality includes the ability to set...